 Day 10: Oak Park.
 In Oak Park visit Wright's Chicago home and studio (1889) for 20 years and the birthplace of the Prairie School of architecture: 'I loved the prairie by instinct as a great simplicity...
 I had an idea that the horizontal planes in buildings, those planes parallel to earth, identify themselves with the ground, make the building belong to the ground'.
-The surrounding residential streets are home to a number of Wright designs.
-(The Unity Temple is closed for restoration).
+The surrounding residential streets are home to a number of Wright designs and his Unity Temple (1905).

 Day 11: Chicago, Plano.
 Drive at midday into the Illinois countryside to Plano.
 Here, built beside the Fox River, is one of Mies van der Rohe's most significant works, the Farnsworth House (1951).
-Continue to Chicago O'Hare airport, arriving by 5.45pm (in time for the direct flight to London, departing c.
-9.15pm).
+Continue to Chicago O'Hare airport, arriving by 5.45pm, in time for the suggested direct flight to London, departing c.
+9.15pm.